iter8-tools/docs/docs/getting-started/concepts.md

 3. Client SDK

 === "CLI for experiments"
     Iter8 introduces the notion of an *experiment*, and provides a CLI for executing experiments and retrieving their results.
 An experiment is simply a list of tasks that are executed in a specific sequence.

-The following picture illustrates a performance testing experiment for a Kubernetes app/ML model (inference service); this experiment consists of three tasks.
+    The following picture illustrates a performance testing experiment for an HTTP application; this experiment consists of two tasks.

     ![Iter8 experiment](images/kubernetesusage.png)